Copyright Update - changes for 2018

 - A new required warning notice replaces the old Part VA and Part VB notices.
 Copies of material made available under the new section of the Act (S113P) must include the new notice.
 You do not need to replace the notice on existing material copied and communicated under the old Part VA or VB.

 - An exception to point 2 above - it is now possible to communicate more than one chapter of a work online provided each additional chapter is for a different course of study.
-However, communication of online copyright material must still be managed via the Course Readings system.
+However, communication of 3rd party copyright material online must still be managed via the Course Readings system.

 Changes to provisions for Disability Services